clauseggers/Playfair/README.md

 **Playfair 2.0** has been designed with context-dependant alternate designs of some glyphs.
 These alternates are automatically applied based on the *optical size, the width, and the weight* of the text.

 The third axis allows you to seamlessly change from Semi-Condensed to Semi-Expanded.
 Any combination within this design-envelope is now available to you.
 This kind of flexibility means that you the designer can find the perfect expression in any context.
-You can make subtle changes to harmonise the way renderings vary across media, devices, or even specific webbrowsers.
+You can make subtle changes to harmonise the way renderings vary across media, devices, or even specific web browsers.

 **Playfair 2.0** is stylistically a trans­itional design.
 From the time of enlight­en­ment in the late 18th cen­tury, the broad nib quills were replaced by poin­ted steel pens.
 This influ­enced typo­graph­ical let­ter­forms to become increas­ingly detached from the writ­ten ones.
 Devel­op­ments in print­ing tech­no­logy, ink, and paper mak­ing made it pos­sible to print let­ter­forms of high con­trast and del­ic­ate hairlines.